liyanchang/yubikey-setup/README.md

 1. Go to [Dropbox Security Settings](https://www.dropbox.com/account/#security)
 2. Choose to enable two factor.
 3. Select `Use a mobile app`
-4. Click `enter your secret key manually` to display a 26 long base32 key.
+4. Click `enter your secret key manually` to display a 26 digit long base32 key.
+   Note: The link text will differ by provider.
+The length of the base32 key may also differ.
 5. (Optional) If you also want to use your phone, you can scan the barcode or type in the code to `Google Authenticator`.
-5. Copy the key below - don't forget to remove the spaces
+6. Copy the key below - don't forget to remove the spaces

     ```bash
     % The `-t` will require a touch inorder for codes to be generated.